hpfast/webmapping_for_beginners_wiki/Introduction.md

 ### Leaflet

-With leaflet you can make interactive web maps for all devices.
-Leaflet is made by Vladimir Agafonkin and is an open source JavaScript library.
-So free to use.
+Leaflet is an open-source JavaScript library for interactive web maps.
+It's lightweight, simple, and flexible, and is probably the most popular open-source mapping library at the moment.
+Leaflet is developed by Vladimir Agafonkin (currently of MapBox) and other contributors.

 ![Leaflet-logo](img/leaflet-logo.png)

+Leaflet creates "Slippy" maps with tiled base layers, panning and zooming, and feature layers that you supply.
+It handles various basic tasks like converting data to map layers and mouse interactions, and it's easy to extend with plugins.
+It will also work well across most types of devices.

 ### Making maps and graphs with d3
-D3 is a open JavaScript library.
+D3 is a open JavaScript library for manipulating documents based on data.
 D3 stands for Data Driven Documents.
 The data you provide yourself.
 D3 makes the connection between your data and the ('driven')documents, which are web-based(HTML and SVG).
+Bringing to life your data using HTML, SVG, and CSS.
 D3.js is developed by Mike Bostock and completely open source and free available at Github.
 With D3, you can make beautiful interactive visualizations, graphs of your date but also: a map!

 ![D3-logo](img/d3-logo.png)